freeeve/ctf-writeups/content/posts/2020/defenit/baby-steganography.md

  library, pulled out the samples, and tried to figure out where it might be hiding.

-There were two channels, left and right, and 16 bits for channels.
+There were two channels, left and right, and 16 bits for samples.
 I tried looking in the LSB of each channel, both channels, putting the bits together into bytes, but didn't find anything interesting.
-It was my teammate that tried the LSB of each byte, which ended up being correct, even though I think it should affect the audio more than if you just did the LSB or lowest two bits or something.
+It was my teammate that tried the LSB of each byte, which ended up being correct.

 Here's the final code, with some comments: